sh38ryu/sh38ryu.github.io/_posts/2022-06-11-Final_Presentation.md

 ![Public Transit and Drone Delivery.png](/assets/images/posts/2022-06-11/1-A_PsNg.png){: width="700" height="300"}{: .align-center}

 ## B) Purpose of Research
-* Establishment of a delivery system combining drone and public transportation
+* Establish a delivery system combining drone and public transportation
-* Improve delivery efficiency by introducing drone battery charging
+* Improve delivery efficiency by introducing drone battery charging system
 * Improving the applicability of this system by considering the uncertainty of link travel time of public transportation